-Note(s): Only offered through Distance Education.
+Note(s): Only offered through Distance Education .
 For Arts students only.
-This course cannot be applied to a degree in Science or Engineering.
+This course cannot be applied to a

 PHE290 THE PHYSICS OF MUSIC

 Introduction to the physics of music including: physical principles of vibrating systems, waves and resonance, physics of perception and measurement of musical sounds, hearing, intensity, loudness levels, tone quality, frequency and pitch, combination tones and harmony.
 Physical acoustics of musical instruments; string, brass, woodwind, percussion and keyboard instruments.
 Musical scales and temperament, auditorium and room acoustics.